Looking to eat vegan on the cheap? This cheap vegan grocery list will make it happen! All the foods are $5 or less!

 Now when you’re having a busy day or week, there’s absolutely no excuse to order takeout every single night.
-Just take ten minutes or less to whip up a quick, easy meal with long-lasting staples in your pantry and freezer.
+Just take 10 minutes or less to whip up a quick, easy meal with the staples on this cheap vegan grocery list.
 Score!

 “I like to kill two birds with one stone and hit both the veggie category and protein category in one,” says Kacie Barnes, MCN, RDN, nutrition blogger at Mama Knows Nutrition.
 “They’re simple to mix in with rice or pasta, or toss in soups.”

 “So many recipes call for chopped onions, and I don’t always want to spend the time chopping up an onion or only using half an onion for a recipe,” says Mandy Enright, RD, nutrition blogger at Food + Movement.

+This is an essential of a cheap vegan grocery list!
 “Frozen shelled edamame is a quick high-protein, high-fiber addition to stir fries, or pasta,” says Tina Marinaccio, RD, nutrition blogger at Tina Marinaccio Nutrition.

 “They’re so versatile for beans and rice, bean tacos, bean burritos, bean soup, black bean hummus, black bean brownies, black bean burgers, and chili,” says Rebecca Bitzer, MS, RD, CEDRD, co-author of Cooking with Food Sensitivities Survival Guide.